bartvbl/itslearning-dumper/README.md

 5. Files - Any files published as part of the course.
 6. Surveys - Downloads all responses, and the It's Learning generated reports.
 7. Discussions - Downloads all threads, including most linked images.
-8. Online Tests - Download all answers submitted as a student.
+8. Online Tests - Download all answers submitted as a student, or all student submissions as a teacher.
 9. Projects.
-All content is dumped, although bulletin messages are not supported at this time.
+All content is dumped, including project bulletin messages.

 ## Running